 Note:

-Image gallery supports only the image formats that are internally tiled, such as MRF or COG.
+Image gallery only supports the image formats that are internally tiled, such as MRF or COG.
 It does not support JPEG images (not tiled) and MRF and COG formats without the file extension .mrf or .tif.
+The images should be available in publicly accessible cloud storage or as feature attachments (.tif only).
 If the Image gallery is disabled, the current image in the oriented imagery viewer is not internally tiled or does not have the required file extension.

 Enhance images